hotpunkx/glitchguess/docs/prd.md

 - When one player clicks 'Rematch', show waiting message: 'Waiting for opponent to accept rematch...'
 - When both players click 'Rematch':
   + Roles automatically switch (previous Thinker becomes Guesser, previous Guesser becomes Thinker)
-  + New game starts with same category\n  + Question counter resets
+  + New game starts with same category
+  + Question counter resets
   + Question history clears
 - If one player leaves or declines, show message: 'Opponent left the game' with'Back to Home' button